ups1610/weight_prediction_ques_2/weight_prediction/README.md

 ### About the project

+Imagine you have a dataset where you have different features like Age , Gender , Height , Weight , BMI , and Blood Pressure

+and you have to classify the people into different classes like Normal , Overweight , Obesity , Underweight , and

+Extreme Obesity by using any 4 different classification algorithms.
+Now you have to build a model which

+can classify people into different classes.

+### Description

 The above dataset get cleaned and preprocessed using label encoding technique.

 Since from the observation and by doing EDA analysis, its a classification problem so we apply